material-motion/material-motion/concepts/runtimes.md

 - O(n) enumeration of all children in a consistent order.
 - Certain Plans may desire having one runtime child per target per Plan.
 Other Plans may desire having only one runtime child per target, for any number of Plans.
+- Targets can be marked as "dependent" on other targets.
+This affects order of runtime children for events.

 ### Forwarding events to runtime children